 Aims and benefits

-The rapid increase in fidelity and flexibility of generative AI tools suggests that this technology will play a major role in the world of art and design.
+The rapid increase in fidelity and flexibility of generative AI tools is currently leading to an accelerating adoption of this technology in the world of art and design.
 The primary goal of the workshop is to give participants an insight into generative AI methods so that they can both understand the theoretical foundations and test these approaches in their own projects.
 In doing so, they should be able to better assess the potentials, limits and risks of these technologies.
 This will enable participants to make informed decisions about how AI might be applied to their creative processes and how they would like to integrate the technology into their own practice.

 Target audience